RekerLab/DeepDelta/README.md

 If you use this data or code, please kindly cite: *pre-print citation*

+## Requirements
+RDKit
+Scikit-learn
+Numpy
+Pandas

+Given the larger size of delta datasets, we recommend using a GPU for significantly faster training.

+To use chemprop with GPUs, you will need: cuda >= 8.0 cuDNN

+## Installation
+ChemProp can be be installed at https://github.com/chemprop/chemprop

 ## Descriptions of Folders

 ### Datasets

-Training Data for 10 ADMET property benchmarking datasets and 2 external test sets.
+Curated data for 10 ADMET property benchmarking training sets and 2 external test sets.

 ### Model Evaluation